Joseph Rheingold: Private practice and naval service

 In 1935, Rheingold opened a private practice in Chicago on North Michigan Ave., which he would operate until 1942.
 He then served in World War II from 1942 until 1945, as a Commander in the Medical Corps, US Navy, and was stationed in Panama, where he was chief of the neuropsychiatry station at the US Naval Hospital.

 Upon return to civilian life, Rheingold practiced psychiatry in Rockford, IL., from 1945 until 1958.
 He then left individual practice and retired to the Boston area.
-While living in Boston he became a research associate in psychiatry at Harvard Medical School, a position that enabled him to do research and write his two books.
-Additionally, he served as a psychiatric consultant in the Department of Gynaecology and Obstetrics at the Boston City Hospital, again a position that was useful in his personal research and writing.
+While living in Boston, he became a research associate in psychiatry at Harvard Medical School, where he conducted research and wrote his two books.
+Additionally, he served as a psychiatric consultant in the Department of Genecology and Obstetrics at the Boston City Hospital, again a position that was useful in his personal research and writing.
 Rheingold became director of the court clinic in Hingham District Court, where he examined the mental competency of those arrested.
 He also did volunteer work in marine biology in Boston harbor.

 He was a member of many professional organizations, including Sigma Xi and the American Psychiatric Association, where he was named a Life Fellow.

 An avid book collector, Rheingold amassed a very large library about Franklin D. Roosevelt.
 This included ephemera such as surrender pamphlets dropped in Germany in World War II.
 In 1958 he donated the entire collection to Beloit College in Wisconsin, where it is accessible today.
-The collection was described by book dealer Arthur R. Gofen, as "probably the largest and finest personal collection about Roosevelt and the New Deal era in existence."
+The collection was described by book dealer Arthur R. Gofer, as "probably the largest and finest personal collection about Roosevelt and the New Deal era in existence."

 Writing

 Rheingold is most known for writing two books, which were based in large part upon his many years of psychoanalysis of female patients.
 The first is The Fear of Being a Woman, 1964 (Grune & Stratton).
 The subtitle describes his thesis: A Theory of Maternal Destructiveness.
 This work is stated to be based on his twelve years of psychotherapy in Rockford, IL, between 1946 and 1958.
-At one point, he refers to having analysed 2,500 patients.
+At one point, he refers to having analyzed 2,500 patients.

-The length of The Fear of Being a Woman can be attributed to Rheingold’s efforts to demonstrate the commonality, even universality, of a mother’s unconscious destruction of her daughter’s psyche.
+The length of The Fear of Being a Woman can be attributed to Rheingold's efforts to demonstrate the commonality, even universality, of a mother's unconscious destruction of her daughter's psyche.
 A large part of the book considers the woman at various gynecological and obstetric phases of her life.
 Rheingold reinforced his own arguments with references to the work of many other writers.

 The Fear of Being a Woman was reviewed in many journals, both psychiatric and obstetrical.
 Many praised the effort and insights, but few if any agreed with the basic concept.